Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system

-\emph{Conclusions and Outlook.--} We studied charge and heat transport in the C2CK system recently realized experimentally,\cite{iftikhar2015exp} by exploiting the exact solution of the related EK model\cite{emery1992mapping} and RG arguments.
+\emph{Conclusions and outlook.--} We studied charge and heat transport in the C2CK system recently realized experimentally~\cite{iftikhar2015exp}, by exploiting the exact solution of the related EK model~\cite{emery1992mapping} and RG arguments.
 In particular, our new result for the low-temperature heat conductance at the NFL critical point, $\kappa=\pi^2k_{\text{B}}^2T/6h$, is exact.
 Our results show that the WF law is satisfied, despite being a NFL.
-Furthermore, we demonstrate that the heat transport provides an experimental route to determine the central charge of the underlying conformal field theory, which in this case is $c=1/2$ because an effective Majorana fermion mediates charge and heat transport through the dot.
+Furthermore, we demonstrate that the heat transport provides an experimental route to determine the central charge of the underlying conformal field theory, which in this case is $c=\tfrac{1}{2}$ because an effective Majorana fermion mediates charge and heat transport through the dot.
 It would be interesting to extend this study to the charge-3CK system in the regime where all leads are coupled non-perturbatively.
 This is a formidable theoretical challenge since there is no equivalent exact solution available as with C2CK, and one should expect WF to be violated.
-However, we note that heat transport measurements in a C3CK system are within existing experimental reach.\cite{iftikhar2018three}
+We note that heat transport measurements in a C3CK system are within existing experimental reach~\cite{iftikhar2018three}. \emph{Note added.--} Recently, we became aware of Ref.~\cite{nguyen2019thermoelectric}, which considers the closely related problem of thermoelectric transport in a three-channel charge Kondo problem with an additional weakly coupled probe lead.

+\emph{Acknowledgement.--} We thank P. Simon and E. Sela for helpful discussions.
+L.F. and G.D. acknowledge funding from the D-ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).
+A.K.M. acknowledges funding from the Irish Research Council Laureate Awards 2017/2018 through grant IRCLA/2017/169.